Usage

 Recording metadata

-If your filesystem supports extended attributes, the application will save the following metainformation in the output file:
+If your filesystem supports extended attributes (this is the case for most Linux, MacOS and *BSD installations), the application will save the following metainformation in the output file:

 • user.dublincore.title: the title, if specified in the manifest metainformation